Principles of hydrodynamic particle manipulation in internal Stokes flow: HYDRODYNAMIC MODEL OF PARTICLE-WALL INTERACTION IN STOKES FLOW

 and it is understood that $\mathcal{A}, \mathcal{B}, \mathcal{C}, \mathcal{D}$ are evaluated at arguments $\Delta$ from \eqref{deltadef} defined by $h=1\pm y_p$ for the walls at $y=\mp 1$, respectively.
 Note that the last term of \eqref{wyfull} explicitly subtracts the Faxen correction so that each $W_y$ term vanishes as $\Delta\to\infty$.
-When the particle approaches a wall, we anticipate approaches to $\Delta\ll 1$.
+When the particle approaches a wall closely, we enter the regime of $\Delta\ll 1$.
 In the wall-parallel direction, we still use the expression for $W_x$ from equation \eqref{wall parallel particle motion}, which includes the lubrication limit at very small $\Delta$.
 However, in the wall-normal direction, the formalism relying on Taylor expansion of the flow around the particle center $v_{p}^{PE}$ is not accurate enough to describe the particle motion -- this is easily seen because the predicted particle normal velocity from \eqref{wallnormalvp} does not vanish when the particle touches the wall.
 In \citep{rallabandi2017hydrodynamic}, it was shown that for $\Delta\ll 1$, the no-penetration boundary condition can be enforced by replacing the background flow field in \eqref{wyfull} by its quadratic expansion around the point on the wall closest to the particle.
-However, we find that this wall-expansion formalism will not smoothly transition to the expression \eqref{wyfull} when $\Delta\sim 1$.
+However, we find that this wall-expansion formalism will not smoothly transition to the expression \eqref{wyfull} when $\Delta\sim 1$, because the exponential dependence of the flow field \eqref{streamfunction antisymmetric moffatt} with substantial $|k|$ compromises the accuracy of the quadratic expansion even at relatively short distances from the wall.